What is Financial Distress?

 - Rapidly declining cash balances

-- Violation of a debt covenant (e.g., recent credit rating downgrade; interest coverage ratio no longer meets minimum requirement)
+- Violation of a debt covenant (e.g., recent credit rating downgrade; interest coverage ratio no longer meets the minimum requirement)

 If the next debt maturity is not for a few years and the company still has ample cash or runway via their credit facilities, management can elect to kick the can down the road rather than proactively come to the table with other stakeholders.

 Restructuring bankers work with distressed companies to develop a holistic solution via a financial restructuring.
 If all goes well, the distressed company will restructure its balance sheet to reduce its debt obligation, resulting in: